morteza/occlupanid-ontology/README.md

 # Occlupanid Ontology

-The most unsuseful ontology to model occlupanids.
+The most unusable ontology to model occlupanids.

 ## Intro